occrp/salt-routers/README.md

 * uncomments rules in `/etc/firewall.user`
 * starts and enables autostart of openvpn
 * restarts firewall 3 seconds after starting openvpn

+## Contact and contributing

+Please contact `tech@occrp.org` with any questions, patches, suggestions, and complaints.